h1t3k/Bare-Metal_Virtualized/README.md

-# THE COMPLETE WORKING GUIDE: Virtualized External NVMe Kali/Debian on macOS
+# THE COMPLETE WORKING GUIDE: Virtualized External NVMe Kali/Debian (and probably many more) on macOS intel x86_64

 **Battle-tested and 100% verified to work**